 Pushing the limits of Markdown

-I’m a big fan of writing content directly into the Markdown entry field in Kirby CMS
+I’m a big fan of writing content directly into Kirby’s Markdown entry field

 The downsides of this Markdown field, lie in its limited layout options.
 So I’ve spent a lot of time experimenting with CSS for the classes set in Kirby’s image KirbyTag, and I’ve come up with a few ideas to extend the capability of this simple text field.

-My recently updated sample blog post demonstrates the wide range of page layout and text styling that can be achieved, using just plain Markdown text and one standard KirbyTag
+My recently updated example blog post demonstrates the wide range of page layout and text styling that can be achieved, using just plain Markdown text and one standard KirbyTag

-My underlying CSS is messy, but it works.
+But, keeping the Markdown simple meant the CSS became complex.
 The two areas I struggled with most were:

-Precise vertical spacing of text, headings, horizontal rules, and images, can get surprisingly complex.
+Precise vertical spacing of text, headings, horizontal rules, and images.
 My CSS relies on using

-margin-top for ALL vertical spacing.
-This is the ONLY way to control vertical spacing between specific combinations of headings, images, and text — using Heydon Pickering’s super-powerful ‘lobotomized owl’ selectors.
+margin-topfor ALL vertical spacing.
+This is the ONLY way to control vertical spacing between specific combinations of headings, images, and text — using super-powerful adjacent-sibling

 The key Markdown and CSS coding patterns I used